Joint Stock Company Latvijas Gāze Extraordinary Shareholders' Meetings Of February 22, 2024 UPDATED DRAFT RESOLUTIONS

 UPDATED DRAFT RESOLUTIONS

-(including the 12 candidates of members of the Supervisory Council to 11 Supervisory Council member positions and 3 candidates of the Audit Committee members to 3 the Audit Committee member positions proposed by shareholders)
+(including the 12 candidates of members of the Supervisory Council to 11 Supervisory Council member positions, 4 candidates of the Audit Committee members and the alternative draft resolution in the 3rd item of the agenda“Election of the Audit Committee and determination of renumeration for the Audit Committee” submitted by the shareholder JSC "Rietumu banka”)

-1 the Articles of Association of the Joint Stock Company "Latvijas Gāze" in the new wording and on the selection of the central securities depository in which to record the shares of the joint stock company "Latvijas Gāze"

 1. Valentin Bluger,